-- Be able to take care of your own personal needs including dressing (except for compression stockings). - Use the bathroom independently or with little help. - Walk with a walker with help or on your own.
-If you have stairs, you need a standard single point cane, depending on your railings, even if you use a walker.
+- Be able to take care of your own personal needs including dressing (except for elastic stockings). - Use the bathroom independently or with little help. - Walk with a walker with help or on your own.
+If you have stairs, you need a cane, depending on your railings.
 You may require some help with stairs.